Kia Stinger (2018-2022) Review

 The 2.0-litre turbocharged petrol delivers 242PS and 353Nm, allowing it a 0-62mph time of 6.0 seconds – 1.6 seconds quicker than the turbodiesel.

-The V6 is, if anything, a little bit too muted, it could do with a little more character from its exhaust given its driver-focussed goals.
-That’s in contrast to the turbodiesel, which is a bit noisy and sends some vibrations through the Stinger’s cabin, it lacks the sophistication of its premium rivals’ diesels.
+The V6 is, if anything, a little bit too muted and could do with a little added character from its exhaust given its driver-focussed goals.
+That’s in contrast to the turbodiesel, which is a bit noisy and sends some vibrations through the Stinger’s cabin, so it lacks the sophistication of its premium rivals’ diesels.

 The 2.0-litre petrol is a decent compromise, being smooth and powerful, but lacking the drama of its V6 relation.